 What happens if my student forgets their mask?
 Will schools have extras?

 The school will have extra face coverings for anyone who forgets to bring one.
 We encourage students and staff to bring a face covering every day and keep one in their belongings as a spare or back-up.

 Why happens if a classmate repeatedly refuses to wear the mask properly?
 How will the teacher be supported ?

 Students will be expected to follow health safety protocols, including wearing a face covering.
 Schools will adhere to the Student Code of Conduct for students not following health and safety requirements.
-More information can be found on page 24 of the Return to Campus Guide.

 My son receives speech therapy at school.
 It’s imperative that he be able to see his SLPs mouth and that she can see his during therapy.
 He is comfortable and cooperative wearing a mask at all other times, but I’m wondering what the protocol will be for him during his speech therapy sessions?

 Clear face coverings will be made available for speech therapists and for speech therapy students.